bus1/dbus-broker/docs/dbus-broker-launch.rst

 The selected scope does not have any further effect.
 It is only needed to define the activation environment for loaded service definitions.
 If no activatable services are declared, the scope will have no effect at all.

+If no scope is specified, then the effect is as if no activatable services are declared.

 SOCKETS
 =======